jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 Thus began a few weeks of accessibility fixes: trying to fix things, not fixing them correctly, then learning and re-fixing.
 Each day my colleague [John](http://ejohn.org) and I would share links in our "Accessibility" HipChat room, and attempt to answer each other's questions.

 I realized that this sliver of software development was *far* larger than I originally thought, and it was full of well-thought-out standards as well as many unknowns.
 Lots of work to be done, and I was excited to dive in head-first.
-I started <a href="/a11y/clicking-with-a-keyboard/" aria-label="blogging, link: Clicking with a Keyboard - thatjdanisso.cool">blogging</a> <a href="/a11y/focus-vs-hover/" aria-label="again, link: Focus vs. Hover - thatjdanisso.cool">again</a>, and became overwhelmingly excited to learn and share.
+I started <a href="/a11y/clicking-with-a-keyboard/" aria-label="blogging: Clicking with a Keyboard - thatjdanisso.cool">blogging</a> <a href="/a11y/focus-vs-hover/" aria-label="again: Focus vs. Hover - thatjdanisso.cool">again</a>, and became overwhelmingly excited to learn and share.

 We built some testing infrastructure using [Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools), caught some bugs, caught some things that *seemed* like bugs, and started off on the monumental task of evangelizing web accessibility at Khan Academy.